Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - English (KB_ENG), German (KB_GER) & French (KB_FR) available.

 ### UseMFD [Values: 2, 1 or 0] ###
-- [Thrustmaster MFD Cougar Panels](www.thrustmaster.com "MFD Cougar Control Panels") are multifunctional, customisable panels for use in Cockpits.
+- [Thrustmaster MFD Cougar Panels](http://www.thrustmaster.com/en_US/products/mfd-cougar-pack "Official MFD Cougar Control Panels Website") are multifunctional, customisable panels for use in Cockpits.
 The script supports up to 2 devices being connected.
 Select value 2 for both Right & Left panels or 1 for only the Right panel.
 If you do not use these panels leave the value as 0.

-- The base code for these panels has been added to the AD_ED_v3.x.x.tmc file, but remain UNMAPPED by default (unfortunately I do not own these to test out).
+- The base code for these panels has been added to the AD_ED_v4.x.x.tmc file, but remain UNMAPPED by default (unfortunately I do not own these to test out).
 To enable, copy the KeyMap code you wish to use to the Right or Left button mapping & remove the '//' at the start of line.

 ### UseRuddersT16000 + UseRuddersTPR [Value 1 or 0] ###
 - This value should not require modification from 1 in most use cases.
-Even if you do not use TM TFRP/T16000 Rudder Pedals[www.thrustmaster.com] or TM Pendular Rudder[www.thrustmaster.com], the code will not fire unless they are plugged in.
+Even if you do not use [TM TFRP/T16000 Rudder Pedals](http://www.thrustmaster.com/en_US/products/tflight-rudder-pedals "Official T.Flight TFRP Rudder Website) or [TM Pendular Rudder](http://www.thrustmaster.com/en_US/products/tpr-thrustmaster-pendular-rudder "Official Pendular Rudder Website"), the code will not fire unless they are plugged in.

 - FILTERED (Value 1) applies differential toe brake configuration, combining the toe brakes into a single axis for correct mapping in ED.